sst/sst/www/docs/constructs/Service.about.md

 ## Configuring containers

-Fargate [supports a list of CPU and memory combinations](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/fargate-tasks-services.html#fargate-tasks-size) for the containers.
+Fargate [supports a variety of CPU and memory combinations](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/fargate-tasks-services.html#fargate-tasks-size) for the containers.
 The default size used is 0.25 vCPU and 512 MB.
-You can configure it like this:
+To configure it, do the following:

 ```js
 new Service(stack, "MyService", {